a7mddra/spatialshot/QUICKRUN/DEVELOPERS.md

       * **Linux (X11):** `x11.sh`
       * **Linux (Wayland):** The `ycaptool` binary.
 If multiple monitors are detected, this will launch the display selection UI.
 4. **Drawing Interface Launch:** The script monitors the temporary directory for the newly created screenshot(s).
 Upon detection, it launches the C++/Qt **`squiggle`** application, which provides the drawing interface.
 5. **UI Panel Handoff:** After the user completes the drawing, the script waits for `squiggle` to save the final cropped image (`output.png`).
-Once this file is present, the script launches the Electron **`panel`** application via `npm start`, passing the output image path as an argument for analysis.
+Once this file is present, the script launches the Electron **`spatialshot`** application via `npm start`, passing the output image path as an argument for analysis.

 ### Usage